tanviralamcse/Launching-a-Static-Website-on-Amazon-S3/README.md

 ## Mistakes
   - I created SSL certificates in Frankfurt Region, and for that I was unable to locate them while Using CloudFront.
       - then I realized that, CloudFront is global. and everything we point to it must has public access or setup globally.

+## AWS Services Used
+  - S3 Bucket
+  - Route53
+  - CloudFront
+  - ACM (Amazon Certificate Manager)